 A Little Sun Exposure Isn’t Necessarily a Bad Thing

 When you do have control over your sun exposure, allow yourself to get a little for disease prevention and vitamin D. If you’re fair-skinned, you may need as little as a few minutes per day on your arms and legs.
-Darker skin could need up to 15-20 minutes, says U.S. News.
+Dark-skinned individuals produce less vitamin D, and older adults make less vitamin D than younger people, says U.S. News.
+It’s important to keep in mind that there are a number of factors that can influence your ability to make vitamin D from sun exposure.
 (Side note: I’m not a huge advocate of taking supplements, but if you never get sunlight on your skin, you may want to consider taking vitamin D.)

 I’ll never tell you to stop wearing sunscreen, but I think a few minutes of sun exposure is beneficial, especially if you do enjoy an antioxidant-rich diet and moisturize with natural oils.
 However, if you will be outside for a while, don’t forget that it takes about 30 minutes after application for the sunscreen to be effective.
 So don’t go outside for your daily dose of vitamin D and then put on your sunscreen without taking a break from the sun; you’ll get sun exposure you weren’t counting on that way.

 If you choose never to wear sunscreen of any kind (which I don’t recommend), plan ahead and take extra clothes and a hat to throw on once you’ve gotten as much sun as you need, or just go back inside at the slightest hint that you might be starting to burn.
 If you are using a sunscreen, reapply it every two hours and enjoy a few minutes in the shade when you can.